 This setup guide is designed to be provide you an easy to understand overview of how to get your device up and running.
 Click or tap on each step below to expand a details section with more specific instructions.
-This guide is currently based on using an Android device, but iOS devices should be able to follow along.
-We will be adding an iOS version of this guide shortly.
+This guide is currently based on using an Android device, but iOS devices are very similar.

 When you receive your watch, it will not arrive fully charged.
 Before using it for the first time, you should charge it for 4-6 hours.
 This will also activate (turn on) your watch.
 Charging your device is actually quite simple.

 Simply lift your smartwatch out of the box, and underneath you will find a black charging cradle.
 This cradle will attach over the face of your watch when charging.
 It will look like figure 1 below.

 As seen in the photo above, there is a small tab opposite the cord, there is some text that says push.
 Just under that, there is a tab, push the tab in and lift the lid of the top half of the charging cradle.
 (Figure 2).

 Next, turn your smartwatch over, and look at the back of it, you will notice 2 small copper contact points on the back of the watch.
 Line these up with the 2 small copper pins on the back of the watch.
 (Figure 2).

 Flip the watch over into the cradle so that the contact points on the watch are touching the contact pins in the cradle.
 Close the top lid of the cradle until it clicks shut, to keep the watch in place (Figure 3).